kingzamzon/docs/docs/SDK/Explanation/WalletSigs/authSig.md

 :::

-Currently, Externally-owned accounts (EOA) can interface with Lit via an [authsig](/SDK/Explanation/WalletSigs/authSig).
+Currently, Externally-owned accounts (EOA) can interface with Lit via an [**authSig**](/SDK/Explanation/WalletSigs/authSig).
 With this paradigm, a private key is needed to sign an authSig.
 Smart contracts generally can not produce an authSig since they don't have a private key.
 However, this tutorial will show you how to generate an authSig for smart contracts using [EIP1271](https://eips.ethereum.org/EIPS/eip-1271).
 EIP-1271 is a standard to verify a signature when the account is a smart contract.

-### How to structure the Authsig
+### How to structure the AuthSig

-// TODO: replace api doc link

-The format of the authSig remains the same: https://lit-protocol.github.io/lit-js-sdk/api_docs_html/#authsig.
+The format of the authSig remains the same as noted in the [API docs](https://js-sdk.litprotocol.com/interfaces/types_src.JsonAuthSig.html).

 * **sig** is the actual hex-encoded signature.
 * **derivedVia** should be "EIP1271" to tell the nodes that the authSig is for smart contracts